deadconvicess/Rdr2-menu/README.md

-This mod menu is still und to this day
+This mod menu is still und to this day:)